CangLing-KnowFlow: A Unified Knowledge-and-Flow-fused Agent for Comprehensive Remote Sensing Applications: Experiments and Discussion

-\item \textbf{Reflexion} \citep{shinn2023reflexion}: An advanced evolution of ReAct that incorporates a verbal reinforcement learning mechanism.
-Upon detecting a failure, the agent analyzes its execution trace to generate textual self-reflections, which act as heuristic feedback for subsequent trials.
+\item \textbf{Reflexion} \cite{shinn2023reflexion}: An advanced evolution of ReAct that incorporates a verbal reinforcement learning mechanism.
+When a failure is detected, the agent can analyze its execution trace to generate textual self-reflections, which act as heuristic feedback for subsequent trials.
 While equipped with the same tools as the other agents, this baseline enables us to assess the efficacy of purely linguistic self-correction compared to our structured, graph-based evolutionary memory.

 \item \textbf{Ours (CangLing-KnowFlow)}: Our proposed framework, which integrates an expert-informed knowledge base with dynamic workflow adjustment and long-term evolutionary learning.

 \end{itemize}